This post is also on: Português English

 And handicraft production is the most sought after: wooden and clay saints, amulets, replicas of body parts used by payers of promises, ribbons, rosaries, among others.
 But there are also formal trade options, such as the Centro de Apoio ao Romeiro.

-Religious tourism in other northeastern cities
+Religious tourism in other regions of the northeast

 Most cities in Cariri receive religious tourism.
 Some, however, with stronger movements than others.